Ismail Sabri Yaakob: Early life and education

 Ismail Sabri was born in Temerloh, Pahang, Malaysia.
 His parents are Yaakob Abdul Rahman and Wan Jah Wan Mamat who were originally from Kelantan.
 His father worked as a rubber tapper.
 His education began in 1967 at Sekolah Kebangsaan Bangau, followed by Sekolah Menengah Air Putih in Kuantan in 1973, and Sekolah Menengah Teknik Kuantan in 1976.
 He was a hawker when he was in primary school, selling limes on the roadside and fish at Pekan Sehari market, Temerloh.

 After graduating from form six at Jaya Akademik, he continued his studies at the University of Malaya majoring in law in 1980.
 The title of his Bachelor of Laws (LLB) thesis is "Treatment of political detainees in Malaysia" ("Layanan terhadap tahanan politik di Malaysia").
+This drew on the experiences of his older brother, Kamarazaman Yaakob, a leftist student leader who was detained without trial.

 Early career

 In 1985, Ismail began his legal career as a lawyer.
 He was then appointed as a Member of the Temerloh District Council in 1987 and a Member of the Temerloh Municipal Council in 1996.
 In 1995, he was appointed Political Secretary to the Minister of Culture, Arts and Tourism, Sabbaruddin Chik.
 He also was appointed to the Board of Directors of the Pahang Tenggara Board (DARA) in 1995 as well as the Malaysian Tourism Promotion Board in the same year.
 Before entering Parliament in 2004, Ismail Sabri served as Chairman of the National Sports Complex.